 While most people like playing Fortnite casually, some players turn it into a career through competitive gaming, entering the world of e-sports.
 Players enter massive competitions, some of which award the top players with millions of dollars.
 There are lots of these competitions held throughout the world annually, meaning countless professional players participate, looking to take the top spot.

 But which players are the best?
 And what makes a good Fortnite player?
 In this list, we’ll highlight the best Fortnite players from around the globe — citing their best accomplishments since competitive Fortnite began.
 It’s worth mentioning that this list will only focus on those who play competitively.
-We’ll be evaluating players’ consistency and their ability to perform well across multiple game modes, and we’ll look at some of the top earners across the board.
+We’ll be evaluating player consistency and the ability to perform well across multiple game modes, and we’ll look at some of the top earners across the board.

 These are the best Fortnite players.